 Rear door toward the roof line

-Set the swing-door end to face the eave where the crew works so walk-in loading stays near the ground-throw path.
+Set the swing-door end to face the eave where you are working to align walk-in loading with your ground-throw path.

 Surface protection